 Of course, balance transfers can be a smart credit move if you do the calculations, and then get the debt paid off before the introductory rate expires.
 Here’s how to decide if you should take or toss the next offer you get.

-1. See if the zero percent interest period is long enough for you to pay off the balance.
+1. See if the 0% interest period is long enough for you to pay off the balance.
 Some offers might be for 6 months; others for 18.
 Whatever the number of months, divide your balance by it, and see if you could reasonably swing that monthly payment.
-Don’t forget to tack on the balance transfer fee, which is usually about 2-3 percent of the total balance.
+Don’t forget to tack on the balance transfer fee, which is usually about 2% to 3% of the total balance.

 3. Know what happens if you don’t pay off the bill before the introductory period ends.
 Be sure you understand what the new card’s interest rate and other terms will be.
 You don’t want to open a new account that’s not beneficial to you in some way in the long term, so walk away from cards that have a high interest rate or annual fee after the introductory period.

 5. Use an online calculator to really number crunch your decision (CreditCards.com has a good one).
-Figure out if you left the balance where it is how much interest you would you end up paying over the same period of time as the balance transfer offer.
+If you left the balance where it is, how much interest would you end up paying over the same period as the balance transfer offer?
 Then, compare that amount to principal plus the fee that’s required for transfer.
 If the fee is more than what you would pay in interest, it’s not a good deal.

 Have you ever used a balance transfer offer successfully?
 Tell us how you did it!

 If you liked this post, you may also like:

 - 10 ways to get your financial life in order

 - 12 ways to save more money this year

 - 10 ways to change bad spending habits and save money